RESEARCH, GRANTS, & RESOURCES – Mark Van Oyen

 In the supply chain area, some of my work targets flexible supply chains.
 This the joint use of operational flexibility and hedging to achieve better financial performance and to successfully weather supply disruptions.

-In the past, my research has considered how flexibility can be achieved through cross-trained workers, flexible machines, or flexible organization and management of operations.
+In the past, my research has considered how flexibility can be achieved through cross-trained workers, flexible machines/robots, or flexible organization and management of operations.
 There is significant opportunity for performance improvement by reengineering traditional specialized/inflexible systems to achieve an agile system architecture.
 By agility, I mean multi-functional machines, multi-skilled workers, and system designs that enhance flexibility so the operation/firm can better adapt to changes and uncertainty.